pklaus/wsgi-request-logger/README.md

 It's even imitating Apache's combined log format to allow you to use any of the many tools for Apache log file analysis.

-By making use of Python's Logger Facilities, you can easily log to STDOUT, time rotated log files, email, syslog, etc.
+By making use of Python's standard library logging facilities, you can easily set it up to log to STDOUT, time rotated log files, email, syslog, etc.

 #### Installation